 Also included in the Learning and Improvement Framework is a brief description of how individual partner agencies in Northamptonshire organise their internal quality assurance programmes and processes.
-Each agency is required to provide an annual impact report of their quality assurance work as part of the LSCB annual report.
+During 2016 each agency will be required to provide an annual impact report of their quality assurance work.
+This will then in turn form part of the LSCB annual report.